mcw-rcc/anvio/README.md

 # run anvio interactive
 anvi-interactive -P ${PORT} -c example.db -p example/PROFILE.db
 ```
+**The -P flag is required to assure a unique port.
+The other file names will vary.

 ## Start the job
 1. Copy contents of anvio.pbs (example above) to a file in your home directory.